vaishnavme/analytics-rag/README.md

 Problem Statement:
 How can a person ask query in natural lanugage and get result as response in natural language.

+Workflow

+- User's natural language query is classified as structured, semantic, or hybrid
+- Based on classification, the appropriate method is called to fetch results
+- LLM converts the result back to natural language

 **Approach**

 1. Text to SQL